West Bank: Israeli garbage disposal

 The landfill near Al-Jiftlik in the Jericho Governorate, built on absentee Palestinian property without planning or an environment impact analysis, is for the exclusive use of waste, 1,000 tons per day, produced by Israeli settlements and cities within Israel.
 Palestinians are restricted to 3 landfills, and permits for more have been denied unless the sites can be used to dump settlement garbage.
 Even if a permit is given without this agreement, settler waste under military escort is still dumped there.

 Israel has been accused of engaging in 'warfare ecology' in the West Bank.
 In response to local opposition in Israel to waste treatment plants and the high cost of meeting stringent environment laws in that country.
 It has been argued that Israel had used the area of the West Bank as a 'sacrifice zone' where its waste can be dumped."
 (Note: 'sacrifice zone is a geographic area that has become irrevocably impaired by environmental damage or economic neglect.')

 Many waste treatment facilities in the West Bank were built for processing waste generated inside Israeli sovereign territory, according to B'Tselem, Israel's leading human rights organization for monitoring the West Bank.

 The Israel government requires no reporting by these West Bank facilities of the amount of waste they process or the risks they pose to the local population, and applies less rigorous regulatory standards to these facilities than it does to solid waste treatment facilities in Israel.
+The UNEP has described Israeli vehicle dismantling in the Palestinian territories as "unregulated".
 B'Tselem has said that "any transfer of waste to the West Bank is a breach of international law which Israel is dutybound to uphold" because according to international law "an occupied territory or its resources may not be used for the benefit of the occupying power's own needs."

 Experts have also warned that some of these facilities are garbage dumps that endanger the purity of the mountain aquifer, which is one of the largest sources of water in the region.
+In addition to the exporting of Israeli waste and the waste generated by settlers, Israeli industrial and manufacturing operations with harmful health effects are typically outsourced to the West Bank where they can be carried out with little to no regulatory oversight.